 To schedule a meeting with your advisor, please contact, Military Advisement.

-- Academic Advising including access to information about academic planning, disability
+- Academic Advising may include access to information about academic planning, career planning, disability resources and personal counseling services.

 - Military Advisement